jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 This text strives to be different than other books in the market in two areas;

 1) We will describe the philosophy of free and opensource software and it's origin and impact upon our computing world.
-2) This book will cover the basic technical structure and how to use free and opensource operating systems--primarialy Linux but where noted Unix and BSD based systems.
+2) This book will cover the basic technical structure and how to use free and opensource operating systems--primarily Linux but where noted Unix and BSD based systems.

 ###For Instructors